-1.3 Harden the container host (Not Scored)
+1.2 Ensure the container host has been Hardened (Not Scored)

 Containers run on a Linux host.
 A container host can run one or more containers.
 It is of utmost importance to harden the host to mitigate host security misconfiguration.